joelfan/OjsStatistics/README.md

 ## Configuration and launching part1 (data collection)
 To configure,
 * edit constants.php.
-Many of the parameters are mandatory and refer to your soecific installation
+Many of the parameters are mandatory and refer to your specific installation
 * then you need the output folder structure (out/geo and out/stat), create structure if not already done
 * then you can launch the data collection simply by typing
 <pre>   *php collectOjsStat.php*  </pre>